Free to USA, Ireland, and UK – OTHER LOCATIONS are calculated at checkout.

 Sometimes tributes can take place long after the person has died.
 It is an event to focus on the life of the deceased loved one and what feelings and memories people would like to share about that life.

 Tributes are opportunities for large groups of people to join together when the immediate rawness of death is over.
 It is a great chance to reflect on all of the happy experiences spent with the person who is now gone.

-For more information please look up the kind author’s website https://www.aftering.com
+For more information please look up this kind author’s website, https://www.aftering.com

 An example by Mary Frye :-

 Do not stand at my grave and weep.
 I am not there.
 I do not sleep.
 I am a thousand winds that blow.
 I am the diamond glints on snow.
 I am the sunlight on ripened grain.
 I am the gentle autumn rain.
 When you awaken in the morning’s hush I am the swift uplifting rush of quiet birds in circled flight.
 I am the soft stars that shine at night.
 Do not stand at my grave and cry; I am not there.
 I did not die